1997 Empire State Building shooting

-On February 23, 1997, Ali Hassan Abu Kamal, a 69-year-old Palestinian teacher, opened fire on the observation deck of the Empire State Building in Manhattan, New York City.
+On February 23, 1997, Ali Hassan Abu Kamal, a 69-year-old Palestinian teacher, opened fire on the observation deck of the Empire State Building in New York City.
 The gunman killed one person and wounded six others before taking his own life with a gunshot to the head.

 Law enforcement officials ruled it was a premeditated attack after finding notes indicating Abu Kamal's anger over Palestine and Israel.
 At the time, Abu Kamal's widow stated the shooting spree was not politically motivated, but rooted in his despondency over financial ruin.

 Ten years after the shooting, Abu Kamal's daughter revealed that she had lied in hiding that her father's actions had in fact been motivated by Palestinian nationalism.
 Her mother's 1997 account was a cover story fabricated by the Palestinian Authority as Abu Kamal sought revenge against the Americans, the British, and the French for supporting Israel.

 Shooting

 Abu Kamal opened fire shortly after 5 p.m. on February 23, 1997, on the 86th floor observation deck of the Empire State Building, one of New York City's most popular tourist attractions.
 Before he started shooting, he muttered something about Egypt, apparently shouting, "Are you from Egypt?"
 The NYPD said they did not know whether it was said in an effort to spare or identify potential victims.
 Surviving victims however witness that Abu Kamal asked them in a friendly way whether "you are Italian or American?" before the shooting started.

 The shooter used a 14-shot .380-caliber Beretta 84 handgun that he apparently bought in Florida at the end of January 1997.
 Abu Kamal killed one person and wounded another six before shooting himself in the head.
 He was taken to a hospital where he died five hours later.

-The sole murder victim was 27-year-old Christoffer Burmeister, a Danish musician who was living in New York and played in a band.
+The sole murder victim was 27-year-old Christoffer Burmeister, a Danish musician who was living in New York and played in a band known as "The Bushpilots".
 He was visiting the Empire State Building with bandmate Matthew Gross, who was critically wounded in the attack.
+Both were shot through the head, which left Gross with brain damage.